bluesektor/GreenWerx/README.md

-***Update:** This project is undegoing a major revamping.
-The name will change as well as the target "framework" (React and Node).
+***Update:** This name of this project is going to change, and also changing to React/Node for client/server.

 # TreeMon Project #